 Buffalo Field Campaign v.
 U.S. Dept. of the Interior

-Freedom of Information Act litigation is underway to disclose public records from former Secretary of the Interior Ryan Zinke’s office about the Yellowstone bison population.
+Buffalo Field Campaign prevailed in our Freedom of Information Act lawsuit to disclose public records from former Secretary of the Interior Ryan Zinke’s office about the Yellowstone bison population.

-Contents of zip archive (168.6 MB): BFC’s complaint; ten productions of records.
+Contents of zip archive (172.1 MB): BFC’s complaint; eleven productions of records.

 Buffalo Field Campaign, Friends of Animals, & Western Watersheds Project v.
 U.S. Fish & Wildlife Service